MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-98-Child-Care-Development-Fund/subpart-C-Eligibility-Services/section-98.21.md

 (ii) Lead Agencies are prohibited from acting on information that would reduce the family's subsidy unless the information provided indicates the family's income exceeds 85 percent of SMI for a family of the same size, taking into account irregular income fluctuations, or, at the option of the Lead Agency, the family has experienced a non-temporary change in the work, training, or educational status.

-(j) Lead Agencies must take into consideration children's development and learning and promote continuity of care when authorizing child care services.
+(i) Lead Agencies must take into consideration children's development and learning and promote continuity of care when authorizing child care services.

-(k) Lead Agencies are not required to limit authorized child care services strictly based on the work, training, or educational schedule of the parent(s) or the number of hours the parent(s) spend in work, training, or educational activities.
+(j) Lead Agencies are not required to limit authorized child care services strictly based on the work, training, or educational schedule of the parent(s) or the number of hours the parent(s) spend in work, training, or educational activities.

 [81 FR 67579, Sept.
 30, 2016, as amended at 89 FR 15413, Mar.
-1, 2024; 89 FR 52397, June 24, 2024]
+1, 2024; 89 FR 52397, June 24, 2024; 89 FR 85071, Oct.
+25, 2024]